kengibson1111/go-uml-statemachine/README.md

-# Go UML State Machine
+# Go UML State Machine Parsers

 A Go module for managing UML state machine diagrams in PlantUML format.
 This library provides functionality to read, write, validate, and organize PlantUML files within a structured directory hierarchy with support for versioning, validation levels, and cross-references between state machines.